camillelockwood/vendor-cleaner/README.md

 - Hand-checked **all 41** applied merges: **41/41 correctly identified as the same vendor.** In ~6 cases the canonical name it chose was a messier existing variant (e.g. ALL CAPS or missing punctuation) rather than the cleanest option.
-  That was an intentional tradeoff chosen on purpose: the canonical name always has to be one that already appears in the data, so the tool can't invent a name.
+  That was an intentional tradeoff: the canonical name always has to be one that already appears in the data, so the tool can't invent a name.
 - This measures *precision* on flagged candidates, not *recall*.
 Duplicates that the grouping step never surfaces are not tested here.

-**What the duplicates were hiding:** because the change log totals spend per name, it surfaced real money fragmented across spellings — one variant of "YMCA of Greater Boston" alone carried ~$4.7M, a "Boston Chinatown Neighborhood Center" variant ~$1.8M, and "Aramsco" ~$1.24M — all disconnected from the main vendor record until merged.

 ## Honest Limitations